robstave/angular2-training/session-six/page1.md

 }
 ```
 This is the same code basically as session 5.
 We imported the HTTP module
-so we can query the users url at jsonplaceholder.typicode.com.
+so we can query the users url at [jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com/).

-When we init the component, we make the request (recall the old code could take
+When we init the component, we make the request and the results are placed in data.
-a user id or null to show all users.)
-Results are placed in data.

- Edit users.component.html
+ Edit *users.component.html*

 ```html
 <h2>Users</h2>